-The AcerSense main screen
+The NitroSense main screen

-The Home page provides a comprehensive overview of system performance, including temperatures and battery status.
-Users can directly access the widget card and system settings from this interface.
-Furthermore, it dynamically displays the current usage mode with live animations that accurately reflect the operational status.
+The Home screen provides an one-glance overview of system performance and temperatures.
+It also dynamically displays the current system mode with live 3D avatar that accurately reflect the operational status.

 The performance parameters and temperatures listed may vary depending on your computer's configuration and the power output of the CPU and GPU.